neoforged/Documentation/docs/misc/resourcelocation.md

 Whether the `ResourceLocation` expects a file suffix, or what exactly the resource location resolves to, depends on the use case.

-## `ModelResourceLocation`s

-`ModelResourceLocation`s are a special kind of resource location for block states that includes a third part, called the variant.
-Minecraft uses these mainly to differentiate between different variants of models.
-The variant is the comma-delimited string of property-value pairs for blockstates (for example `facing=north,waterlogged=false`, empty for blocks with no blockstate properties), appended to a regular resource location with a `#`.

-`ModelResourceLocation` is a [client only][sides] class.
-This means that servers referencing this class will crash with a `NoClassDefFoundError`.

 ## `ResourceKey`s

 `ResourceKey`s combine a registry id with a registry name.
 An example would be a registry key with the registry id `minecraft:item` and the registry name `minecraft:diamond_sword`.
 Unlike a `ResourceLocation`, `ResourceKey`s actually refer to a unique element, thus being able to clearly identify an element.
 They are most commonly used in contexts where many different registries come in contact with one another.
 A common use case are datapacks, especially worldgen.